echaya/plugged/plugged/render-markdown.nvim/README.md

     anti_conceal = {
         -- This enables hiding any added text on the line the cursor is on enabled = true,
         -- Which elements to always show, ignoring anti conceal behavior.
-Possible values are:
+Values can either be booleans -- to fix the behavior or string lists representing modes where anti conceal behavior will be -- ignored.
+Possible keys are:
         --  head_icon, head_background, head_border, code_language, code_background, code_border
         --  dash, bullet, check_icon, check_scope, quote, table_border, callout, link, sign
         ignore = {